LuisMiguelMedina/Knowledge-on-credit/practical_session_documentation.md

 At last, we add the row with the results to the results matrix which we then return so that we can process the results of the analysis.

-4.1.2.5 Finding the polarity of a text.
+**4.1.2.5 Finding the polarity of a text**.
 To find the polarity of the text, we will use the TextBlob class from the texblob library.
 This functionality is put inside the “get_text_polarity” method which receives the text to be analyzed and returns the sentiment polarity.
 The following code explains how:

 ![](https://lh7-us.googleusercontent.com/MPKJjjRTjNyD-DgQ48AEGm5gfSelBPj3rWMu_2wJuqWhFgyk3zZginXNMAj-DzEiiUBPX__6CpbYS8Ks3IKYqA7ctA40Ie7OIzEIAHBDx4xitW7kKI-ct_wjKO9j7-Z9YyP2lsITcXu8g_FlY8egxm0)

-Figure 12—Code: Find text polarity.
+_Figure 12—Code: Find text polarity._

 The process of getting the polarity is simple because the TextBlob class has a built in method that calculates the sentiment of any given text, so the code transforms the text into a textblob, and then uses the class to access the polarity.